 JBS: FBI says Russia-linked group hacked meat supplier

-A Russian cyber-criminal group was behind a ransomware attack that has targeted the world’s largest meat processing company, the has said.
+A Russian cyber-criminal group was behind a ransomware attack that has targeted the world’s largest meat processing company, the FBI has said.

 The FBI said it would was working to bring the REvil group to justice for the hack on JBS.